-This cow is very realistic and beautifullky crafted.
+This cow is very realistic and beautifully crafted.
 The seller thought it might be Dutch, but to me the marks look much more like Hanau pseudo-marks.
 No moon and crown, which if German places it before 1886.
 It's quite heavy thus I believe likely 925 silver.
 One interesting feature is that there is only a small bump in place of an udder (and no other 'equipment').
 I couldn't find exact examples of the marks, especially the complex one on the right, but Neuresheimer has used both the capital N and the animal with extended paw; and it's sufficiently well done that it may well have come from that workshop.
-As always I would greatly appreciate comments and corrrections.
+As always I would greatly appreciate comments and corrections.

 These three were sold to me as a ‘set’, by a chap who had inherited them from his grandfather who